fahriadinataa/olist-business-performance-sql/README.md

 The business is highly dependent on acquiring new buyers, which increases the risk of rising Customer Acquisition Cost (CAC) in the future.

 **Finding 3**
-Delivery performance and product category had only a minor impact on churn and were not the main drivers.
+Delivery performance and product category had only a moderate impact on churn and were not the main drivers.
-Churn customers experienced an average lead time of **13.84 days** (19% longer than repeat customers).
-While there is a difference, it is not significant enough to be the primary cause.
-The top 5 product categories purchased by churn and repeat customers were almost identical.
-This indicates churn was not driven by one-time purchase intent.
+Churn customers experienced an average lead time of 13.84 days (19% longer than repeat customers) and a 54.5% higher late order rate.
+However, the top 5 product categories purchased by churn and repeat customers were almost identical, and review scores were also very similar.
+This indicates churn was not primarily driven by product type or one-time purchase intent.

 **Finding 4**
 Even top-performing sellers struggled with delivery delays.